arjunkomath/RustyInk/docs/pages/page.md

 > 🚧 This project is currently under development.
 Expect breaking changes. 🚧

 A sleek and minimalist static site generator written in Rust.
-Designed with simplicity in mind, Rustic Ink makes website creation a breeze.
+Designed with simplicity in mind, RustyInk makes website creation a breeze.
 It supports Markdown files, allowing you to write content with ease.
-Despite its simplicity, Rustic Ink is lightning-fast and lightweight.
+Despite its simplicity, RustyInk is lightning-fast and lightweight.
 Powered by picocss, it ensures an optimized and efficient website rendering process.
-With Rustic Ink, you can create beautiful websites that are both minimalistic and performant.
+With RustyInk, you can create beautiful websites that are both minimalistic and performant.

 ### Features
 - [x] Markdown support